sahur1/academy-management/README.md

 # academy-management
-A sports academy management made using C++
+A sports academy management system made using C++